department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 > Apply for [name of benefit]

-### VA Paper form equivalency
+### VA Paper form title

-The VA paper form equivalency statement appears under this H1.
+The VA paper form title appears in a subtitle under the title in the following format:

+> Full PDF form title (VA Form FormNumber)

 For example:

-> <h1>File for disability compensation</h1>

-> Equal to VA Form 21-526EZ (Application for Disability Compensation and Related Compensation Benefits).
+> <h1>Authorize the release of non-VA medical information to VA</h1>
+> <div class="schemaform-subtitle">Authorization to disclose information to the Department of Veterans Affairs (VA Forms 21-4142 and 21-4142a)</div>

 ### Save work in progress alert